Zhiyi-Zhang/PS-Signature-and-EL-PASSO/README.md

 ### 2.3 Build with WebAssembly

-Our library supports the use of Web Assembly (WASM) so that web applications can use the PS Signature and EL PASSO system.
+Our library supports the use of [Web Assembly (WASM)](https://webassembly.org/) so that web applications can use the PS Signature and EL PASSO system.

+To compile with the WASM, you must first follow the instructions from the [WASM's C++ download and install page](https://emscripten.org/docs/getting_started/downloads.html) to get [emsdk](https://emscripten.org/index.html) ready.

-To compile the PS signature test file into a HTML and test it with your browser.
+After activate the emsdk, to compile the PS signature test file into a HTML and test it with your browser.

 ```bash
 make el-pass-wasm